🚧 midlyne is under development — bringing unbiased media transparency to you soon 🚧

 midlyne

-Bringing transparency to Indian news coverage through multi-source analysis and dimensional bias visualization.
+Bringing transparency to Indian news coverage through multi-source analysis and dimensional bias visualisation.

 What is Midlyne?

-Midlyne is a media transparency platform that aggregates news from multiple Indian outlets and analyzes how different sources cover the same stories.
-Instead of presenting a single narrative, we show you the full spectrum of coverage.
+Midlyne is a media transparency platform that aggregates news from India's major outlets and surfaces how different sources cover the same stories.
+Rather than presenting a single narrative, we show you the full spectrum of coverage — who said what, and how they framed it.

 How It Works